Radio Buttons Component

 Value to Store in Submission Data

-Each option needs an associated value to store in Submission Data.
-Enter the values to store in Submission Data using this column.
+Each option needs an associated value to store in the submission data.
+Enter the values to store in submission data using this column.

 By default, the value is a camelCase A naming convention for computer programming.
 Use camelCase for Property IDs, for example: newUser, lastName, & rdoButton. version of the Option Label.